 High-protein, nutrient-rich almonds contain omega-9 fatty acid, the monounsaturated fat also found in olive oil that’s associated with good heart health.
 The skin is also beneficial, packed with flavonoids and antioxidants.
 They make for a filling snack by the handful, suppressing hunger until your next meal.

 The best way to avoid temptation?
 Keeping a stash of healthy Slim Secrets snacks in your desk drawer!
-Try a Bare Bar Berries and Cream with your morning tea, or our Designer Cookies when you need help curbing three-thirty-itis.
-They’re made with a special blend of protein, fibre and chia seeds to keep the hunger monster at bay until dinnertime.
+Try a Berries and Cream Bare Bar with your morning tea, or our Choc Love Bites by Sophie Monk when you are craving something sweet but don’t want the sugar high!
+They contain protein, have no sugar added and are keto friendly and will keep the hunger monster at bay until dinnertime.

 Celery and Hummus